Martiusweb/asynctest/doc/tutorial.mocking.rst

 Alternatively, :func:`~asynctest.patch` can be used to decorate a test or a test class (inheriting :class:`~asynctest.TestCase`).
 This second example is roughly equivalent to the previous one.
-The main difference is that for all tests affected by the patch (the decorated method or all test methods in a test class) must accept an additional argument which will receive  the mock object used by the patch.
+The main difference is that for all tests affected by the patch (the decorated method or all test methods in a decorated test class) must accept an additional argument which will receive the mock object used by the patch.

 Note that when using multiple decorators on a single method, the order of the arguments is inversed compared to the order of the decorators.
-This is due to the way decorators work in Python, a topic which will not covered in this documentation.
+This is due to the way decorators work in Python, a topic which we don't cover in this documentation.

 .. literalinclude:: examples/tutorial/mocking.py